Cost-aware Generalized $\alpha$-investing for Multiple Hypothesis Testing: SYNTHETIC DATA EXPERIMENTS

 and continues until $W_\alpha(j) < (1/1000) W_\alpha(0)$.
 The relative 200 scheme follows the same proportional steps as the relative, but always performs 200 tests~\citep{aharoni2014generalized}.
 The results from our implementation of these methods matches or exceeds previously reported results.

-\gls{ero} investing yields more true rejects than $\alpha$-spending, $\alpha$-investing, and both $\alpha$-rewards methods.
-The LORD variants and SAFFRON perform nearly the maximum number of tests while maintaining control of the mFDR.
+ERO investing yields more true rejects than $\alpha$-spending, $\alpha$-investing, and both $\alpha$-rewards methods.
+The LORD variants and SAFFRON perform the maximum number of tests while maintaining control of the mFDR.
 For the use scenarios considered in the LORD and SAFFRON papers (large-scale A/B testing), this is optimal --- tests are nearly free and the goal is to be able to keep testing while maintaining mFDR control.
-The cost-aware \gls{ero} setting is different and more applicable to biological experiments where one aims to maximize a limited budget of tests to achieve as many true rejects as possible while controlling the mFDR.
-Increasing the sample size capacity for each test to $n_j \leq 10$ enables cost-aware \gls{ero} to achieve higher power with fewer tests than the current state-of-the-art methods.
-Releasing the restriction on sample size enables cost-aware \gls{ero} to allocate the optimal number of samples based on the prior of the null as well as the available budget and the method returns an optimal $n_j^*$.
+The cost-aware ERO setting is different and more applicable to biological experiments where one aims to maximize a limited budget of tests to achieve as many true rejects as possible while controlling the mFDR.
+Increasing the sample size capacity for each test enables cost-aware ERO to achieve higher power with fewer tests than the current state-of-the-art methods with $n = 1$.
+For fair comparison, we varied $n$ for LORD++ and include the sample size which maximized the number of true rejections.
+This selection was performed \emph{after} running all considered sample sizes.
+It is important to note that the investigator would not have access to such information in a real experiment.
+Releasing the restriction on sample size enables cost-aware ERO to allocate an adaptive number of samples based on the prior of the null as well as the available budget.
 Appendix~\ref{sec:sota_q1} shows the comparisons for $q = 0.1$ and Appendix~\ref{sec:large_n} shows comparisons with all of the other methods set to $n_j=10$.
-Our cost-aware \gls{ero} method with $n_j \leq 10$ performs more tests and rejects more false null hypotheses than all competing methods.
-We note, that the difference between restricting $n_j \leq 100$ and not restricting $n_j$ is rather small.
-For most of the tests, the sample sizes chosen are quite similar, but differences appear when $\alpha$-wealth becomes small, and the optimal sample size without restriction is above 100.
+Our cost-aware ERO method with $n=1$ performs more tests and rejects more false null hypotheses than all competing methods at $n = 1$.